Fast Crew

-Fast Crew (or fastCREW) were a New Zealand hip hop group consisting of five members – Dane Rumble (aka Kid Deft), Jeremy Kent-Johnston (Jerome Fortune), Diablo Deville (Brad Devcich), Gemma Copas and DJ Alias (Josh Thorne).
+Fast Crew (or fastCREW) were a New Zealand hip hop group consisting of five members – Dane Rumble (aka Kid Deft), Jeremy Kent-Johnston (aka Jerome Fortune), Brad Devcich (aka Diablo), Gemma Copas and Josh Thorne (DJ Alias).

-Fast Crew have supported international artists such as Missy Elliott, Busta Rhymes, The Black Eyed Peas, D12, Chingy, and DMX, and played at the Big Day Out tours.
-Their second album is now completed.
-The band played their last concert and "a mutual decision to split the band was decided" in late 2008.
+Their first album, Set the Record Straight, and achieved gold status, and Fast Crew supported international artists such as Missy Elliott, Busta Rhymes, The Black Eyed Peas, D12, Chingy, and DMX, and played at the Big Day Out tours.
+After completing their second album, Truth, Lies & Red Tape, the band played their last concert and "a mutual decision to split the band was decided" in late 2008.

 History of the band

-Fast Crew was formed in Auckland, New Zealand in 1999, and after some experimentation, the group began playing live around Auckland.
+Fast Crew was formed in Auckland, New Zealand, in 1999, and after some experimentation, the group began playing live around Auckland.
 Their first single Mr Radio was released in 2002 and received high radio and television airplay.

 In May 2003, Fast Crew released the single "I Got" which spent 23 weeks on the New Zealand Top 40 Singles Chart and achieved gold status.
 As a result of the success of "I Got", the group began to open for such international acts such as Busta Rhymes and Missy Elliott on their New Zealand tours and were signed as the first act on new independent central Auckland based record label AKrite Records, who entered into a deal with Universal Music to distribute the group's singles and album Set the Record Straight.
 "I Got" finished the year at No. 17 on the New Zealand Top 40 Chart for 2004.

 While "I Got" spent time on the charts, Fast Crew began working on their first album Set the Record Straight and released their second single of the album, "It's the Incredible", in November.

 The album Set the Record Straight was released in December 2004 and achieved gold status within a week of its release and a peak position of No. 11.
 With the release of the album the group toured New Zealand to promote it.
 The album also reached the top 100 in Australia and continued to rise up the charts with the success of the latest single release in Australia, "Suburbia Streets".
 The band also performed to rave reviews at music festival 'Big Day Out' Auckland and East Coast cities of Australia.